whistlegraph/aesthetic-computer/README.txt

 *** profile.lisp ***
   - [-] Make new profile page with redirects for no handle.
-  - [] tapping 'nohandle' in chat should go to empty profile or something?
   - [] Refactor existing profile.mjs into `paintings.mjs`.
   + Done
   - [x] If email is unverified and user is on homepage or